 Comunicación de la Ley de Información sobre el Crédito Tributario por Ingreso del Trabajo

 Aviso: La Sección 19853 (b) del Código de Ingresos e Impuestos de California requiere que las agencias educativas locales que operan el Programa Nacional de Almuerzos Escolares notifiquen anualmente a los hogares sobre la Ley de Información del Crédito Tributario por Ingreso del Trabajo.

 Please see Districts New Meal Policy BP 3551.1 Meal Charge

-Cash: Directly to Cafeteria to be deposit in your child’s account
+Cash: Directly to the school cafeteria to deposit the money in your child’s account.

 We comply with local, state, and federal health and safety regulations.
 To review the most recent health inspection reports, contact Sweetwater Union High Schoool District and Nutrition Services Department at 619-691-5510.